 He enjoys working with clients to come up with the best way to make their projects come to life.
 His passion for storytelling and creating experiences stretches across film, multimedia, creative direction and light/art festivals.

-He has created projects for a wide range of clients (STA Travel, Ministry of Culture and Heritage, NZTA, UNICEF) and arts festivals (NZ Festival Of the Arts, Sydney Vivid, Glow Eindhoven, Lumina Portugal, China Shanghai International Arts Festival, LUX Wellington).
+Rob has led the creation of projects for a wide range of clients (Te Papa, Wellington Water, NZ Sevens, STA Travel, Ministry of Culture and Heritage, NZTA, UNICEF) and arts festivals (NZ Festival Of the Arts, Sydney Vivid, Glow Eindhoven, Lumina Portugal, China Shanghai International Arts Festival, LUX Wellington).

-Jess is a key member the Storybox creative team.
-She works on concept and content development as well as directing selected non-fiction and arts projects.
+Jess is a key member of the Storybox documentary content team.
+She works on concept and content development, and directs documentaries for cinema, broadcast and online platforms along with selected corporate and arts projects.

-Jess is a documentary maker with 20 years’ industry experience.
-Her independent features ‘Gardening with Soul’ and ‘Cowboys & Communists’ have successfully screened in cinemas and at international festivals, winning awards at home and overseas.
-She has made prime-time documentaries and series for TVNZ and TV3 and created online content for a range of organisations including Oxfam, Motu and Auckland City Council.
+Jess has 20 years’ industry experience as a documentary maker.
+Her independent features ‘Gardening with Soul’ and ‘Cowboys & Communists’ have screened in cinemas and at international festivals, winning awards at home and overseas.
+She has directed prime-time documentaries and series for TVNZ and TV3 and created corporate content for a range of organisations.

-Andrew has a varied background in artist management, project management, live music productions, event management, and art’s production.
-He started his art’s career managing bands and performance artists in Sydney.
-In the late 90s, Andrew moved to London where he was engaged as Nigel Kennedy’s concert agent for 10 years.
-He worked with Roger Waters on his In The Flesh world tour, as well as with artists Jeff Beck, Nina Simone, The Who, Jocelyn Pook, Donna McKevitt, Jaz Coleman, and Sarah Brightman on various music recordings and live events.
-Andrew also collaborated with Harvey Goldsmith (known for Live Aid and Live 8) on several live events.
+He has a varied background in artist management, project management, live music productions, event management, and art’s production.
+He started his arts career managing bands and performance artists in Sydney before moving to London, working as Nigel Kennedy’s concert agent for 10 years.
+He worked with Roger Waters on his In The Flesh world tour, and with other internationally renowned artists, such as Nina Simone and The Who, on various music recordings and live events.